Guigan713/Guigan713/README.md

 ### Hi there 👋

 My name is Guillaume Lequin (a.k.a Guigan)
-I am a junior fullstack Web Developer from France
+I am a  fullstack Web Developer alumni from France
 - 🔭 Learning at Wild Code School mainly React and Nodejs
 - I also have some good skills on photo editing as photography is one of my passions
 - Other than that, i am a Sneaker collector and a true passionate about Hiphop culture